flubbe/swr/README.md

 This project is for learning how software rasterization (or rasterization in general) works.
 It mimics part of the [OpenGL](https://www.khronos.org/opengl/) API, or at least took it as a strong inspiration of how things can work.
+The color rendering is based on 32-bit floats.

 The project directory layout consists of:
  1. the public header files `include/swr/swr.h`, `include/swr/shader.h`, `include/swr/stats.h`,